 Union Fork and Hoe, Frankfort, NY site.
 The former Union Fork and Hoe property in Frankfort, New York was acquired by AMES in 2006 as part of a larger acquisition, and has historic site contamination involving chlorinated solvents, petroleum hydrocarbons and metals.
 AMES entered into an Order on Consent with the New York State Department of Environmental Conservation ("DEC").
-While the Order is without admission or finding of liability or acknowledgment that there has been a release of hazardous substances at the site, the Order required Ames to perform a remedial investigation of certain portions of the property and to recommend a remediation option.
-In 2018, Ames submitted a Feasibility Study recommending excavation of shallow soils for lead, arsenic and hydrocarbons in addition to deeper excavation for lead.
+While the Order is without admission or finding of liability or acknowledgment that there has been a release of hazardous substances at the site, the Order required AMES to perform a remedial investigation of certain portions of the property and to recommend a remediation option.
+In 2011, remediation of chlorinated solvents in the groundwater was completed to the satisfaction of DEC.
+In 2018, AMES submitted a Feasibility Study recommending that the remaining soil contamination involving metals and petroleum be covered, excavated and removed to a licensed off-site location or placed under a cover on-site.
 DEC approved the selection of this remedy in 2019 by issuing a Record of Decision ("ROD").
-Beginning in late 2019 and through June 2020, Ames completed the remediation required by the ROD and filed a Construction Completion Report, a Site Management Plan and an environmental easement with DEC.
-While Ames was implementing the remediation required by the ROD, DEC requested additional investigation of a small area on the site and of an area adjacent to the site perimeter.
-Ames investigated the on-site area and has initiated limited remediation under a workplan approved by DEC.
-AMES expects to complete this limited remediation by February 2021.
-Ames has also submitted a workplan to investigate the areas adjacent to the site perimeter.
+In June 2020, AMES completed the remediation required by the ROD and filed a Construction Completion Report, a Site Management Plan and an environmental easement with DEC.
+While AMES was implementing the remediation required by the ROD, DEC requested additional investigation of a small area on the site and of an area adjacent to the site perimeter.
+AMES investigated the on-site area and has completed remediation of that small area under a workplan approved by DEC.
+At the request of DEC, AMES has also submitted (and DEC has approved) a workplan to investigate the areas adjacent to the site perimeter.
+The workplan is expected to be completed by October 1, 2021.
 AMES has a number of defenses to liability in this matter, including its rights under a previous Consent Judgment entered into between DEC and a predecessor of AMES relating to the site.
-Ames' insurer has accepted Ames' claim for a substantial portion of the costs incurred and to be incurred for both the on-site and off-site activities.
+AMES' insurer has accepted AMES' claim for a substantial portion of the costs incurred and to be incurred for